OccupyWallStreet/nycga2/wp-content/plugins/wpematico/readme.txt

 * Feed autodiscovery, which lets you add feeds without even knowing the exact URL.
 (Thanks Simplepie!)
 * Unix cron and WordPress cron jobs For maximum performance, you can make the RSS fetching process be called by a Unix cron job, or simply let WordPress handle it.
 * Images caching are integrated with Wordpress Media Library and posts attach. upload remote images or link to source.
 Fully configurable.
+* First image attached to a post marked as Featured Image of the post.
 * Words Rewriting.
 Regular expressions supported.
 * Words Relinking.
 Define custom links for words you specify.
 * Words to Category.
 Define custom words for assign every post to specified categories.
 Thanks to Juergen Mueller at [Wirtschaft](http://www.wirtschaft.com)